BatBug hanging horizontally

 • wide coverage of frequencies – 9kHz to 230kHz

-• solar power to reduce servicing vists
+• optional solar power to reduce servicing visits

-• rapid automated analysis – this is partly developed and awaits more extensive ‘training data’
+• rapid automated analysis – this is partly developed and awaits more extensive training data

 Environmental data: light and temperature are recorded each minute.